9 Best Renters Insurance Companies in New Jersey of 2026

 If you want to lower the cost of your policy, you can do several things:

 - You can increase your deductible.
-Your deductible is the amount deducted from your payout for a loss of property.
+Your deductible is the amount deducted from your payout for a property loss.
 For example, if you have a $1,000 deductible and a claim for $5,000 in property damage, your insurance check will be $4,000.
 The higher your deductible, the cheaper your premium.

 - Your policy will also give you a discount if your rental has a security system, such as smoke detectors, burglar alarms, safety devices, or deadbolts.

-Remember that your rate will increase every time you file a claim for your personal items.
+Remember that your rate will increase whenever you file a claim for your items.

 So, filing a claim only if the item is worth more than your deductible makes sense.